tytydraco/yessleep/out/I_was_a_death_row_guard_who_got_reassigned_to_Guard_death_Today_I_had_a_long_talk_with_Karma.md

 “Thanks.”

 An understanding passed between us.
 She wants universal justice over procedural justice.
-No wonder she wants to keep Death quiet and happy.
+We weren't so different.

 She handed me a traditional black-and-white speckled composition book.
 “It's not as good as *my* burn book.
 They took that.
 But every day, sit quietly and think about all the stuff you've been letting slide.
 Like how you don't remember traveling from Texas to here, or back to your home.
 You had no onboarding forms, no W-2.
 No background check, no HR.
+No boring videos about sexual harassment and our mission statement.
 No explanation of benefits.
 All you got was a 7 figure number and you volunteered your soul.
 We didn't fog your memory.
 What you call compartmentalizing is selective denial.
 Write everything in that book.
 It's only visible to you and me.
 We're going to work together, fill that donut hole in your brain.

 I signed the composition book.
 Another strange sensation of pleasure that wasn't mine.